dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 * Where `data` is the local variable name for the **BackupDataInput** that is passed to your app upon restore.

-## Multi-Identity (optional)
+## Multi-identity (optional)

 ### Overview
 By default, the Intune App SDK will apply policy  to the app as a whole.
-Multi-Identity is an optional Intune app protection feature which can be enabled to allow policy to be applied on a per-identity level.
+Multi-identity is an optional Intune app protection feature which can be enabled to allow policy to be applied on a per-identity level.
 This requires significantly more app participation than other app protection features.

 The app _must_ inform the SDK when it intends to change the active identity, the SDK will also notify the app when an identity change is required.
 Once the user enrolls the device or the app, the SDK registers this identity and considers it the primary Intune managed identity.
 Other users in the app will be treated as unmanaged, with unrestricted policy settings.